kfranqueiro/dijit-claro-stylus/README.md

 ## Notes

-The results of this conversion have been tested/vetted for accuracy via the following processes:
+The results of this conversion have been checked for accuracy via the following processes:

 * Compared CSS output of both LESS and Stylus for (near-)matching values
-* Compared diffs between 1.7 and 1.8's LESS against the corresponding diffs between the 1.7 and 1.8 conversions in this repository
+* Compared diffs between the previous and current Dojo version's LESS against the corresponding diffs between the 1.7 and 1.8 conversions in this repository
 * Visually compared using `dijit/themes/themeTester.html`

 ## Differences